Silvostok/000Swift/README.md

 I have learned:

-- how to use
+- how to use UIAlertController
-- how to use
+- how to use UIImagePickerController
-- how to use
+- how to use Camera

 Tools: Xcode 7 - Swift 2.2, UIKit, Sketch